shubhgurjar/shubhgurjar.github.io/README.md

 - **Experience**: Details of my professional experience, highlighting key roles and responsibilities.
 - **Skills**: Overview of my technical skills and competencies.
 - **Projects**: Showcase of selected projects I have worked on, including descriptions and links to their GitHub repositories or live demos.
-- **Contact**: Ways to reach out to me via my LinkedIn profiles or mail.
+- **Contact**: Ways to reach out to me via LinkedIn profile or mail.

 ## Technologies Used